e-abbottbrenner/minesolver/README.md

 # Dependencies
-Qt6 - should just be installed, you'll likely want to build the project with QtCreator. boost 1.80.0 - Should be installed in boost_1_80_0 one level down from the repository gtest - cmake just pulls this in
+Qt6 - should just be installed, you'll likely want to build the project with QtCreator.

+boost 1.80.0 - Should be installed in boost_1_80_0 one level down from the repository.
+All that really matters is the multiprecision library though.

+gtest - cmake just pulls this in

 # How fast is it?